nilabja9/Data-Pipeline-AWS/README.md

 Alternative Process:

-An EMR cluster can be spun up with the script -
+An EMR cluster can be spun up with the script - EMRJobcreation.py(using boto3) or by using cli_bash.sh